jorbuedo/tentacle/README.md

 In active but slow development, it's a side project for personal use and checking out the stack.
 Feel free to browse the code and drop a comment.
+Develped on linux, but it should work on Mac and Windows.
+Let me know if it doesn't.

 ## Instructions